How to throw a Noon Year's Eve party for kids 🎉

 Whether you couldn't find a sitter for New Year's Eve or you just don't feel like fighting holiday traffic, you can still have a fun, kid-friendly celebration.
 The key is to keep the kids occupied as the clock counts down and celebrate a little earlier in the day.

-Whatever you choose to do with your family on the eve of the New Year, you can make sure it's memorable with sure-fire party pleasers.
+From holiday crafts to holiday baking, we’ve rounded up some ideas for a guaranteed good time.
+So, whatever you choose to do with your family on the eve of the New Year, you can make sure it’s memorable with these sure-fire party Noon Year’s Eve ideas.

 1. Have a fun countdown